ihorkar/dashboard-invoice-next.js/README.md

 ## 🔎 Intro:

 This is a dynamic full-stack app centered around the creation of a dashboard.
 This meticulously crafted dashboard displays and manages a collection of invoices, showcasing the capabilities and versatility of Next.js.
-This is a practice project in Next.js.
+This is a practice project.

 ## 🧰 Tech Stack: